Employment Status: Full-time, probationary "exempt" position (with the possibility of converting to permanent).

 Current employees will be given preferred consideration.

-Under general supervision, the Payroll Technician II, the incumbent will independently provide a range of administrative, professional and technical support to the department.
-Responsibilities include but are not limited to the following:
+Under general supervision, of the Parking Director, the incumbent will independently provide a range of administrative, professional and technical support to the department.
+Responsibilities include:

 Other duties as assigned.